U.S. dollar bulls in control as delayed rally gathers pace

 Jonathan Lewis, chief investment officer at Samson Capital Advisors in New York, said a still-fragile U.S. housing sector could challenge the dollar's uptrend.

-"The rate-sensitive housing market was the epicentre of the financial crisis, and Fed tightening ... would simply be the wrong medicine," he said.
+"The rate-sensitive housing market was the epicenter of the financial crisis, and Fed tightening ... would simply be the wrong medicine," he said.

 Lewis added that the dollar index is currently in the middle of a range that has held for nearly three years.
 "When the market focuses on the reality of a Fed on hold for a very long time, expect a move to the bottom of the range."